AnveshNalimela/wd401/L5/workflows.md

 Linting checks your code for errors and style issues.
 If the linting fails, an error is reported to a Slack or Discord channel.
 ![image](https://github.com/user-attachments/assets/b753443d-b5dc-40b5-b3fe-03c58fbf0fe0)

+Specified that the job will run on the latest version of Ubuntu provided by GitHub.
+Checks out the repository's code so that it is been used in the workflow.
+Sets up a Node.js environment with version 18
+Installs the necessary npm dependencies specified in package.json.
+Executes the linter script, which checks the codebase for any linting errors (using eslints).
+If the linter fails, this step sends a notification toDiscord using the curl command.
+The message includes details about the commit that failed.

 #### Testing: